 We have about 8-10 beds available.
 Rooms are 2 employees (of the same gender) per room with access to common toilet facilities and a limited kitchen.
 If we are able to offer you housing, that will be explicitly explained in your written job offer.

-The cost for our company housing is $300 per month prorated on your employment.
+The cost for our company housing is $600 per month private occupancy ($350/month pp double occupancy) prorated on your employment.
 There is a $100 additional damage deposit collected $50/pay period until satisfied and refunded at check-out if the room is returned as found in good order.
 In addition to the room, you'll receive a basket of linens & towels, for your use while in the housing.
 We have a communal washer/dryer available.
 Employees are expected to clean up after themselves.
-The Inn provides daily service to tidy up the bathroom and kitchen area.
+The Inn provides limited service to tidy up the bathroom and kitchen area.
 We also provide Wi-Fi Internet connection to the housing area.

 Employees are able to enjoy our food service at half price during non-peak periods.
 All alcohol service is at regular posted prices.
-There are a market and a health food store both within walking distance for your grocery needs.
+There is a market and a convenience store both within walking distance for your grocery needs.
 In the past, people have also utilized other services for flying groceries into Skagway.

 Reduced and free admission to activities (i.e, Railway, Float Trips, Ziplining) are available by expressing interest to your manager.
 Given lead time you can work with your manager to arrange time off to hike the Chilkoot Trail (usually a 4-day event) so planning ahead for this adventure is important.